weijielyu/Gaga/README.md

 <img alt="image" src='media/teaser.png'>
 </div>

+> *Gaga* groups any Gaussians in an open-world 3D scene and renders multi-view consistent segmentation.<br>
-Codes will be released soon.
+> Codes will be released soon.

 ## Results